 Thursday August 29, 2002 Day 8

 In the morning the four of us, Alice, Nikos, his dog Naxos, and I, went back with the dinghy to the hidden river while Mario stayed to watch the boats.
-There is a stone-paved pathway from the river.
+There was a stone-paved pathway from the river.
 After landing, we followed this path and it led us to a hotel.
-This is the farthest point off the Datça Peninsula.
-Here Gökova bay in the N, only half a km from our side in the S of the Hisarönü (Doris) bay.
-The hotel is facing to the Gökova bay.
+This was the farthest point off the Datça Peninsula.
+Here was Gökova bay in the N, only half a km from our side in the S of the Hisarönü (Doris) bay.
+The hotel was facing to the Gökova bay.

 We had a pleasant afternoon exploring the area, first with dinghy, and later on foot.
 In the evening , when it cooled down, we had a very pleasant meal in the elegantly set tables.
 We ate many mezedes (appetizers) and a delicious lamb shish-kebab.

 We had a slow start since this was promising to be a rather long day.
 We cast off at 1020 and headed back to Marti Marina [36° 46.2' N 28° 07.7' E].
 A slight breeze allowed us to open the headsail and sail for about 1 M but then it stopped and we had to motor the rest of the 5.2 M. We arrived in the marina at 1140.
 We had no problem docking in our old berths.